tobyk100/Sort/README.md

 in user's input-file by the comparison described below.

 An URL is considered valid if the original URL matches the normalized URL.
-We made this assumption to simplify what is considered valid since the things needed to be considered in normailzed form are fairly standard.The same cases we are addressing considering whether a url is normalized are therefore the same things we address in its validity.
+We made this assumption to simplify what is considered valid since the things needed to be considered in normalized form are fairly standard.The same cases we are addressing considering whether a url is normalized are therefore the same things we address in its validity.
 We didnt want to address very small issues that may be contained in a non normalized URL, which some people still accept as valid.
 We felt the issues addressed in making sure a url is normal eliminates most of the odd things in a url that would make it invalid.